 Posted by Synopsys Editorial Team on July 25, 2017

-Cristopher Rommel from VDC and Joe Jarzombek from Synopsys will discuss the results from a recent report highlighting issues facing these organizations.
-They will also identify the considerations required for the security of software that enables and controls system functionality.
+In this on-demand webinar (recorded August 2017), Christopher Rommel from VDC and Joe Jarzombek from Synopsys discuss the results from a recent report highlighting issues facing these organizations.
+They also identify the considerations required for the security of software that enables and controls system functionality.
+The webinar also explores:

 Find out in this report how automated tools, such as those offered by Synopsys, can help engineering organizations take proactive steps to improve system security and reduce risk.